cs1302uga/cs1302-ce11/README.md

    ```

-1. In your notes, write your expected output
+1. In your notes, write your expected output for the four `System.out.println` statements in the code based
+   on your diagram created in the previous step.

+1. Make sure you are in the `cs1302-ce11` directory.
+Write the exact command to:
+   1. Compile `Driver.java` specifying `bin` as the default package location for your compiled code.
+   1. Run `cs1302.list.Driver`.

+1. Write the output from the program in your notes.
+If your expected output does not match the output from the
+   program execution, repeat the last three steps using a new piece of paper.

 **CHECKPOINT**

 1.